 Seniors and Driving: By the Numbers

-Approximately 36 million licensed drivers 65 and older and 24.4 million licensed drivers age 70 and older are on the road.
+Over 44 million licensed drivers 65 and older and over 28 million licensed drivers age 70 and older are on the road.

 Per mile traveled, the rates for fatal car accidents rise after the age of 70.

-According to the CDC, nearly 600 older drivers are injured in car crashes each day.
+According to the CDC, some 700 older drivers are injured in car crashes each day.

-Only 7 percent of older drivers involved in fatal crashes have a blood alcohol concentration of 0.08 or higher, compared to 24 percent of drivers between 21 and 64.
+Numerous studies have found that only around 5 percent of older drivers involved in fatal crashes have a blood alcohol concentration of 0.08 or higher, compared to 20 to 30 percent of drivers between 21 and 64.

 Drivers 70 and older typically cover less than half as many miles every year as younger drivers, making some eligible for low-mileage car insurance discounts.

 More than 75 percent of drivers age 65 or older report using at least one medication, some of which may influence their ability to operate a motor vehicle.

 Low-cost modifications to intersections, like more visible traffic signs or additional turn lanes, have been shown to reduce accidents involving drivers age 65 or older by up to 13 percent.

 Family, Friends and Loved Ones: What You Can Do to Help